d3v-t00Lz/python-template/README.md

-# The Rosetta Stone of Python Packaging
+# Comprehensive packaging and testing for your Python projects

 This project is meant to be forked into new Python3 projects using the `tools/fork.py` script.
 See `tools/fork.py --help` for the many command line